openSUSE/hwinfo/README.md

 ## openSUSE Development

 To build the library, simply run `make`.
-Install with `make intall`.
+Install with `make install`.

 Basically every new commit into the master branch of the repository will be auto-submitted to all current SUSE products.
 No further action is needed except accepting the pull request.